AgoraIO/agora_doc_source/en-US/markdown/Agora Analytics/aa_monitor.md

 ### Alert notification

-If you have enabled the [Alert Notification](./aa_alarm) service, the **Alert Notification** panel displays up to three latest notifications.
+If you have enabled the [Alert Notification](./aa_alarm) service, the **Alert Notification** panel displays the latest three notifications.

-[screenshot placeholder]

 ![8](./screenshots/8.png)

 In this panel, you can do the following:

 - Jump to Alert Notification: The upper-right corner shows the number of notifications in the last three hours.
 Click it to jump to the **Alert Notification** page.
-- Jump to Call Search: For each of the displayed alert notification, click **Call details** to analyze the call using the [Call Search](./aa_call_search) service.
+- Jump to Call Search: For each of the displayed alert notification, you can click **Call details** to analyze the call using the [Call Search](./aa_call_search) service.

-To enable and configure the Alert Notification service, see [Alert Notification](./aa_alarm)。
+To enable and configure the Alert Notification service, see [Alert Notification](./aa_alarm).

-### Channel ranking
+### Ranked channel lists

-The channel ranking panel includes the following ranking lists:
+This panel includes the following ranked channel lists:

 - **Ranked by users**: The list of channels that have the most concurrent users.
 - **Ranked by freeze rates**: The list of key channels that have relatively high freeze rates.

-[screenshot placeholder]

 <img src="./screenshots/9.png" alt="9" style="zoom:80%;" />

-<div class="alert note">Data in the two ranking lists is aggregated at the channel level.
-Whether you choose <b>Native</b> or <b>Web RTC</b> in the global settings, the two ranking lists have the same results.
+<div class="alert note">Data in the two ranked lists is aggregated at the channel level.
+Whether you choose <b>Native</b> or <b>Web RTC</b> in the global settings, the two ranked lists have the same results.

 ### Geography

 The **Geography** heat map shows the geographical distribution of **Video Freeze Rate** and **Audio Freeze Rate**.
 The color represents the number of users, and the bubble size represents the metric value.

-[screenshot placeholder]

 ![10](./screenshots/10.png)